- Microsoft Teams plays an important role for all users who want to stay in touch with their office or personal agenda.

 The new cross-platform also comes with another benefit: it will consume half as much memory as the current form that users are successfully using anyway, which is just another big plus.

-Another feature worth mentioning for wishers is that the app will allow for multiple accounts, as well as having the ability to scale quickly for customers who need it.
+Another feature worth mentioning for wishers is that the app will allow for multiple accounts and the ability to scale quickly for customers who need it.
+Businesses can use this, sign up for Teams Exploratory, and try out the premium features for free.

 As already mentioned in the intro, it looks like this new vision of Chat will replace the veteran Skype as an OS-integrated messaging client.